vivshaw/dotfiles/nvim/README.md

 # nvim config

-My nvim config.
-A significant WIP.
+my neovim config. a significant WIP.

 ## To install